Erland366/supertrainer/README.md

 - [ ] We haven't use the `tokenizer` instruct for the `llm` which is bad since we want that `chat_template`!
 - [ ] When `sanity_check`, we should remove evaluaton dataset (maybe?).
 Which means we need to remove certain config like `eval_dataset`, `auto_batch_size`, etc
 - [ ] Fix `FA2` in the `environment.yaml`
-- [ ] Hardcoded settings in `train.py` for `bert` since I have to postprocess config for the dataset and the model of the same config.
+- [x] Hardcoded settings in `train.py` for `bert` since I have to postprocess config for the dataset and the model of the same config.
 One way that I can think to solve this is to create a class of postprocess config that we will pass in the yaml config of which postprocess type that we want to use (just like `dataset` and `trainer`).
 I already create a boilerplate and I just need to execute this.
 Which means I need to remove postprocess config at all from the trainer (which fixes te comment that I put there where I said that it's weird to do this etc)
    - But what happens when the `postprocess_config` is instantiating something like `LoraConfig` which is I always instantiate it in `postprocess_config` of trainer?
 Need to think more about that
+   - Fixed by modifying config in each class.
+Apparently, `StrictDict` is a modular object.
+Hence, if we modify it in place.
+It will keep that changes outside of the scope.
+Therefore we can just modify the `config` directly whenever we want

 ## Future Considerations